Islamic Architecture in Spain: Moorish and Arab History

 La Giralda, the bell tower adjacent to Seville Cathedral, is another impressive example of Moorish architecture, showcasing its grandeur even from the exterior.
 Marked by archways, latticework, and simulated balconies, this structure, constructed in the late 1100s, is believed to be inspired by the Koutoubia Mosque in Morocco.

-While exploring La Giralda, you have the opportunity to ascend to the observation platform, providing beautiful views of Seville.
-The surrounding landscape is equally remarkable, featuring various Moorish elements such as an Almohad-style courtyard adorned with orange trees and a reflective pool.
+While exploring La Giralda, you have the opportunity to go up to the observation platform, providing beautiful views of Seville.
+The surrounding landscape is really remarkable, featuring various Moorish elements such as an Almohad-style courtyard dotted with orange trees and a reflective pool.

 4. Aljaferia, Zaragoza